 Roll some yellow, red, and orange modeling chocolate into logs.
 Press them next to each other, twist, turn, and twist again, marbleizing the colors.
-Don’t over mix, or you’ll just end up with orange modeling chocolate.
+Don't over-mix, or you'll just end up with orange modeling chocolate.

 Roll out onto a silicone mat.

-Use a leaf plunger cutter or a tear drop cutter to make the tail feathers that are about 2 1/2 inches long.
+Use a leaf plunger cutter or a teardrop cutter to make the tail feathers that are about 2 ½ inches long.

-Arrange four feathers together, press down on the bottom edge where the feathers come together, flattening out the bump that is formed.
+Arrange four feathers together, and press down on the bottom edge where the feathers come together, flattening out the bump that is formed.